-Robotics I 1
+Robotics I

 Robotics IA & IB (EDM) The first half of this course explains various concepts related to robotics.
 This course begins by describing the evolution and applications of robotics.
 This course helps you identify career opportunities and important employability skills in robotics.
 You will explain the importance of teamwork and describe the skills needed to work in a team.
 You will describe Newton's laws of motion and their applications in robotics.
+You will describe to robotics, and their applications in robotics.
 You will describe basic concepts of electricity, electronic circuits, Boolean algebra, magnetics, and their applicability to robotics.
 You will apply safety procedures and construct a simple robot.